open-rmf/rmf_visualization/README.md

 ```
 ros2 launch visualizer visualizer.xml
 ```
+MarkerArray messages are published over three topics, 1)`/map_markers` visualizes the nav graphs, waypoints and waypoint labels.
+Requires `Transient Local` durability 2)`/schedule_markers` visualizes planned trajectory of the robots in the rmf_schedule 3)`fleet_markers` visualizes the current pose of robots as published over `/fleet_states`

 ## Submitting a Trajectory
 If no active trajectories are present in the schedule, a test trajectory can be submitted for visualization.